-The monument to the 5th Maine Volunteers is south of Gettysburg on the west side of Sedgwick Avenue just north of Wheatfield Road.
-(39.795311° N, 77.235006° W; Google map; Tour map: Sedgwick Avenue) It was erected in 1889 by the State of Maine.
+The monument to the 5th Maine Volunteer Infantry Regiment is south of Gettysburg on the west side of Sedgwick Avenue just north of Wheatfield Road.
+(Sedgwick Avenue tour map) The state of Maine erected the monument in 1889.

-The 5th Maine was commanded at the Battle of Gettysburg by Colonel Clark S. Edwards.
+Colonel Clark S. Edwards commanded the 5th Maine at the Battle of Gettysburg.
 It brought 340 men to the field and suffered no casualties.

 From the monument: